v0.7.1 · macOS + Windows + Linux · MIT

 two-layer storage. one process. zero network.

-Secrets live in the macOS Keychain — Touch-ID protected, tied to your login session.
-Metadata (names, tags, refs, audit log) lives in ~/.config/keys-keeper/ as boring JSON you can back up or diff.
+Secrets live in your OS credential store — macOS Keychain (Touch-ID protected) or Windows Credential Manager (DPAPI-bound to your login).
+Metadata (names, tags, refs, audit log) lives in ~/.config/keys-keeper/ or %APPDATA%\keys-keeper\ as boring JSON you can back up or diff.
 The CLI mediates both.
 The admin is the same process exposing localhost HTTP.

-git clone https://github.com/kyzdes/keys-keeper.git cd keys-keeper pipx install . ./scripts/install_skill.sh
+git clone https://github.com/kyzdes/keys-keeper-skill.git cd keys-keeper-skill pipx install .

-brew install pipx && pipx ensurepath — one line, restart your shell.
+brew install pipx && pipx ensurepath.
+Windows: python -m pip install --user pipx && python -m pipx ensurepath — one line, restart your shell.

 roadmap